Why do this problem?

 How will you remember which lights each number lights up?

-Learners could be challenged to find some rules so that it would be impossible to light all four lights.
+Learners could be challenged to create some rules so that it would be impossible to light all four lights.
 If appropriate, they might also have a go at this similar problem

 which uses slightly higher-level mathematics.